Don McGregor: Marvel Comics

 McGregor's run on Jungle Action ended when the series was canceled due to low sales.
 He also wrote stories for the Marvel characters Luke Cage and Morbius the Living Vampire, and created the detective feature "Hodiah Twist", seen in the black-and-white magazines Vampire Tales #2 (Oct.
 1973) and Marvel Preview #16: "Masters of Terror" (Fall 1978).
 McGregor adaptation of Edgar Allan Poe's "The Cask of Amontillado" as a backup story in Marvel Classics Comics #28 (1977) was artist Michael Golden's first published comics work.
 A Marvel "Bullpen Bulletins" page in 1975 announced McGregor's planned radio drama series, Night Figure, that was to have run on WHBI-FM.

+Grant Morrison argues that McGregor's style of poetic narration was a strong influence on Alan Moore and Neil Gaiman.
+They say that McGregor had a passionate fan base and that his writing style was "overwrought, stretched to the limits of conventional grammar, with a pained, self-analytical edge."

 Graphic novel pioneer

 With artist Paul Gulacy, McGregor created one of the first modern graphic novels, Eclipse Enterprises' Sabre: Slow Fade of an Endangered Species, a near-future, dystopian science fiction swashbuckler that introduced the title character.
 McGregor's work premiered in August 1978, two months before Will Eisner's better-known pioneering graphic novel A Contract with God.
 Sabre was additionally the first graphic novel sold through the new "direct market" of comic-book stores.
 It later spun off a 14-issue Eclipse comic-book series.

 Also for Eclipse, McGregor wrote Detectives Inc., a pair of graphic novels set in contemporary New York City and starring the interracial private eye team Ted Denning and Bob Rainier.
 Detectives Inc.: A Remembrance of Threatening Green (1980), with DC Comics artist Marshall Rogers, and Detectives, Inc.: A Terror Of Dying Dreams, with veteran Marvel artist Gene Colan, who would become a frequent collaborator, comprised the series.
 The first of these two books included the first lesbian characters in mass-market comics.

 During this period, McGregor also wrote the two prose works Dragonflame and Other Bedtime Nightmares and The Variable Syndrome.